Skip unveils its first custom electric scooter – TechCrunch

 The scooter fire in D.C. was caused by a damaged battery, though, it’s not clear if it was intentional or accidental.
 With this new scooter model, the battery was custom built for the shared electric scooter service use case and is also completed enclosed, which should help prevent it from getting damaged, Dastoor said.

 This swappable battery should also help with unit economics, given that it won’t need to be replaced as often.
-The battery pack, Dastoor said, can last for about 20 rides with a range of 35 miles per ride.
+The battery pack, Dastoor said, can last for about 20 rides with a range of 35 miles per charge.
 The custom battery also features diagnostic capabilities that can detect if it’s wet.
 Though, the battery is designed to be able to survive submerged in 1 meter of water for up to 30 minutes.

 “What we’re looking at now is how do we actually do the swap,” Dastoor said.
 “We’re changing the model from taking vehicles off of the road to taking swapping out the batteries.”